-To prepare the broth media, 25 g of LB Broth (Luria - Bertani) powder was dissolved with 1 L distilled water in 1000 mL of Schott bottle.
+25 g of LB Broth (Luria - Bertani) powder was dissolved with 1 L distilled water in 1000 mL of Schott bottle.
 The broth was sterilized by autoclaving at 121°C for 15 minutes.
 After the sterilization, the media was left cool down and covered with aluminium foil.
-The media was stored in chiller at 4°C until further used.
-For preparing agar plates, 37 g of LB agar powder (Luria - Bertani) was dissolved in 1 L distilled water.
+The media was stored in achiller at 4°C until further used.
+For preparing agar plates, 37 g of LB agar powder (Luria - Bertani) was dissolved in 1 L of distilled water.
 The agar solution was sterilized by autoclaving at 121°C for 15 minutes.
-After the sterilization run, the agar solution was left cool down until $55^{\circ}C - 60^{\circ}C$ to ensure that the bottle can be held in bare hand.
-The solution was ensured not cold down too long, otherwise the agar will start to be solidified.
-While the agar was cooling, the bench of laminar flow hood was wiped down with 70% ethanol to sterile the working area in order to prevent the contamination.
-Each petri dish was marked with date and description of media.
-When the agar bottle was cool enough to be held, the lid of petri dish was lifted halfway only enough to pour the agar solution.
+After the sterilization run, the agar solution was left cool down until $55^{\circ}\text{C} - 60^{\circ}\text{C}$ to ensure that the bottle could be held in bare hand.
+The solution was ensured not to cold down too long; otherwise, the agar would start to be solidified.
+While the agar was cooling, the bench of the laminar flow hood was wiped down with 70% ethanol to sterile the working area in order to prevent contamination.
+Each petri dish was marked with a date and description of the media.
+When the agar bottle was cool enough to be held, the lid of the petri dish was lifted halfway only enough to pour the agar solution.
 After that, the agar solution was quickly poured into the petri dish.
-The plates were tilted in order to spread the agar and the lid immediately replaced.
-The agar were allowed to be solidified about 10 - 15 minutes.
-After they were totally solidified, the agar were stored in the chiller at 4°C with inverted position before used to avoid the dew droplets of condensation drop onto agar.
+The plates were tilted in order to spread the agar and the lid was immediately replaced.
+The agar was allowed to be solidified for about 10 - 15 minutes.
+After they were totally solidified, the agar was stored in the chiller at 4°C with an inverted position before used to avoid the dew droplets of condensation dropping onto the agar.